 - Keep the chin lifted and head tilted.

-- Continue CPR (30 chest compressions followed by 2 breaths, then repeat) until the person recovers or help arrives.
+8. Repeat chest compressions and rescue breathing until the person recovers or help arrives.
 If an AED for adults is available, use it as soon as possible.

 When to Contact a Medical Professional